 Please remember that receipts must be original, itemized and legible.

-When hotel accommodations have been made using a PCard, an itemized hotel bill (a/k/a “folio”) must be submitted to the Business Service Center within ten (10) business days after you return from your trip.
+An itemized hotel bill (a/k/a “folio”) must be submitted to the Business Service Center within ten (10) business days after you return from your trip.

 Non-reimbursable expenses: Room service, in-room movies and mini bars, health club fees, etc. are not allowable charges.
 Tips for bellhops and chambermaids are non-reimbursable when claiming the Federal Meals & Incidental Expenses (M&IE) per diem rate.
 Travelers are expected to cover these types of charges with a personal credit card at the time of check out.